KazumaKan/Project_CPE495/README.md

 # AQI Prediction and Data Cleaning 🌍📊

-This project consists of 2 main parts:
+This project consists of 2 main parts :

 ## 1. Data Cleaning 🧹